|Credit Card||Bonus Points Offer||Points / $1 Spend||Annual Fee|

 The American Express Platinum comes with a full range of extra benefits.

-Sign up today online, and you can say hello to 150,000 bonus points, provided you spend $3,000 in the first 3 months and an extra 50,000 bonus points in the second year upon annual fee renewal.
+Sign up today online, and you can say hello to 150,000 bonus points, provided you spend $3,000 in the first 3 months, plus another 50,000 points in the second year upon annual fee renewal.
 Offer is only available to new customers or those who never held an Amex card in the last 18 months.
+It then takes only 8 to 10 weeks for the points to be credited to your account.

 The card is one of the more expensive options, costing $1,450 per annum.